cloudnative-pg/cloudnative-pg/docs/src/recovery.md

 (from version 1.21).

 !!!
 Warning
-    Recovery using volumeSnapshots had an initial release on 1.20.1.
+    Recovery using volume snapshots had an initial release on 1.20.1.
 Because of the amount of progress on the feature for 1.21.0, it is strongly advised that you upgrade to 1.21.0 or more advanced releases to use volume snapshots.